Skip to main content

 • Definition: The specific task or operation you want the AI to perform.

-• Examples: "Write a blog post," "Analyze this code," "Summarize this article."
+• Examples: "Write a blog post," "Analyze this code," "Summarize this article," "Create a marketing plan."

 • Tips:

-- Use clear action verbs (create, analyze, explain, summarize, etc.).
+- Use clear action verbs (create, analyze, explain, summarize, develop, design, etc.).

 - Be specific about the exact task needed.